EASY Arugula, APPLE, BEET SALAD RECIPE

 You can enjoy this beautiful salad all year round.
 All you need to do is chop the beets and apple, toss them into a bowl with the arugula and/or spinach and whisk together your dressing.

-Top with some brain-boosting, omega-rich walnuts for a nice crunch, and you have a delicious, sweet n tangy salad that’s so fresh, full of flavor, and extremely satisfying.
-Not to mention visually beautiful.
+Top with some brain-boosting, omega-rich walnuts for a nice crunch, and you have a delicious, sweet and tangy salad that’s so fresh, full of flavor, and extremely satisfying—not to mention visually beautiful.

-If nuts are an allergen for you, you can always replace them with high fiber, mineral-rich sunflower seeds, pumpkin seeds, or omega-rich hemp seeds.
+If nuts are an allergen, you can always replace them with high-fiber, mineral-rich sunflower seeds, pumpkin seeds, or omega-rich hemp seeds.

 I’d love to hear your feedback in the comments below for this Arugula, Apple, Beet Salad!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!